27 Nov 12 Fun Christmas Traditions For Kids

 Up the fun factor on this holiday favorite by letting your kids present Santa’s midnight snack on their own personalized Santa cookie plate and mug, including a special, customized message from the kids that’s sure to land them on Kris Kringle’s nice list.
 Let your kids help decide what gets written on the plate and mug and you’ll have a fun Christmas Eve family tradition that they’ll eagerly await each year.

-Whether you take a DIY approach and create fun ornaments with glitter, popsicle sticks, ribbons, buttons and a million other creative ideas to make lovely keepsakes (hint: Pinterest is a great source of easy DIY ornament ideas and tutorials!), or you get a little bit of help from us to make photo ornaments, customize fun figurines, or elegant glass and rustic wood ornaments, your family ornaments are sure to be treasured for years to come.
+Take ado-it-yourself approach and create fun ornaments with glitter, popsicle sticks, ribbons, buttons and a million other creative ideas to make lovely keepsakes (hint: Pinterest is a great source of easy DIY ornament ideas and tutorials!).
+If you’re not the creative type, you can create custom Christmas ornaments with names, family photos, hobbies, interests and other personal details sure to be treasured for years to come.

 Opening presents on the big morning is the culmination of the Christmas season.
-A great way to make this exciting moment even more unforgettable for your kids is to set out a Santa sack or a giant Christmas stocking full of presents, and of course, personalized just for them.
+A great way to make this exciting moment even more unforgettable for your kids is to set out a Santa sack full of presents.

 With a holiday so rich in customs, there’s no shortage of great ideas for fun family Christmas traditions that you can incorporate into your own household’s seasonal rituals.
 Figuring out the best ways to involve your kids gives them the priceless gift of Christmas memories and family togetherness, which they’ll cherish for the rest of their lives.